-I’m not sure if there was a point in my life where I decided to be a writer.
 I’ve always loved stories, ever since I could remember.
 I used to sketch scenes and characters before I understood how to link a story together.
 I originally planned to go into medicine and become a doctor, but that dream ended when I realized I was horrible with chemistry and biology, and I’m terribly squeamish.

 Then, one spring afternoon while talking a new road home, I realized that as long as I was doing what I loved, I’d never work a day in my life – I could do whatever I wanted.
 If I wanted to write, then I was going to write.